Home

 About

-Herefordshire Young Carers Club provides support and respite for children and young adults who are caring for a family member with an illness, disability, mental health issue or problem with drugs or alcohol.
+Herefordshire Young and Young Adult Carers CIC provides support and respite for children and young adults who are caring for a family member with an illness, disability, mental health issue or problem with drugs or alcohol.

 We run Young Carer clubs in different locations in the county, once a fortnight during term times.
 These clubs are a great way for Young Carers to meet others experiencing similar situations to their own and make new friends.
 They can access advice and information from our experienced staff, benefit from one to one support and take part in a variety of activities, games and workshops.